mpmcauliffe/pip-producer-DEP/README.md

 ## Notice

-This site is currently active on Heroku which uses an ephemeral file system so images uploaded through the create page will persist into the next dyno session.
+This site is currently active on Heroku which uses an ephemeral file system so images uploaded through the create page will NOT persist into the next dyno session.
 For more information ... https://help.heroku.com/K1PPS2WM/why-are-my-file-uploads-missing-deleted